 Faculty Position Openings

 Posted: December 9, 2014

 Responsibilities include: teaching undergraduate core courses in music therapy, coordination and supervision of music therapy clinical fieldwork and other duties as determined by the qualifications of the candidate and the needs of the program.

 Send letter of application, curriculum vitae, evidence of ongoing professional work, a statement of teaching philosophy, transcripts (copies acceptable for application) and three current letters of reference to: Dr. Curt Scheib, Chair of the Division of Visual and Performing Arts, Seton Hill University, Greensburg, PA 15601.
 Email address is: email@example.com.
-Electronic submissions are preferred.

-Review of applications will begin on December 2, 2013 and will continue until the position is filled.
+Review of applications will begin on January 7, 2015 and will continue until the position is filled.

 Seton Hill is an institutionally accredited member of the National Association of Schools of Music.
 The BM in Music Therapy is approved by the American Music Therapy Association.